-- Depressive abnormal mood (or irritable mood, if it is an adolescent), as defined in the previous diagnostic criterion A.
+- Depressive abnormal mood (or irritable mood, if it is an adolescent), as defined in the previous criterion A.

 - Appetite or weight problems, either: abnormal weight loss (no diet) or loss of appetite; As well as abnormal weight gain or an abnormal increase of appetite.

-- Abnormal sleep disorders: insomnia or hypersomnia.
+- Abnormal sleep disorders: Insomnia or hypersomnia.

 - Fatigue or abnormal loss of energy.

-- Feeling of abnormal or inappropriate guilt.
+- Feeling of guilt.

-- Abnormal lack of concentration or decision.
+- Lack of concentration or decision.

 - Morbid thoughts about death (not just fear of death) or suicide.